A God Against the Gods: Plot summary

 Amenhotep takes the name Akhenaten, and announces that he is building a new capital, Akhetaten (modern day tel-el-Amarna), dedicated solely to the Aten.
 At this insult to Amon, the High Priest Aanen rushes at the young Pharaoh, but is instantly killed by Kaires, a trusted young soldier.
 As the old Pharaoh grows weaker, Akhenaten becomes stronger.
 He reveals that Kaires is in fact the illegitimate son of Aye, who acknowledges him in a public ceremony.
 Kaires takes the name Horemheb, and is given control over vast military and construction operations.
 Akhenaten himself does not concentrate on ruling, instead publicly worshipping the Aten, hoping to attract new adherents.
-The public has accepted his strangeness and are unconcerned about his devotion to one particular god, but are not interested in flowing his lead and do not want Amon to be insulted.
+The public has accepted his strangeness and are unconcerned about his devotion to one particular god, but are not interested in following his lead and do not want Amon to be insulted.

 Akhenaten and Nefertiti are unable to have sons.
 Desperate for a male heir, Akhenaten makes one of his own daughters pregnant, but the baby dies in childbirth and the young princess is unable to have more children.
 Akhenaten turns to his own younger brother, the handsome teenager Smenkhara, to be his heir and lover.
 Humiliated, Nefertiti asks permission to move into her own palace, in part so she can protect her other two daughters.
 Akhenaten is insulted.
 The relationship between the men becomes public, and the populace is not pleased.
 The family—including Akhenaten's mother Tiye—try to maintain order, but are finding it increasingly difficult.

 The old Pharaoh Amenhotep III finally dies, and people can be heard to hiss at Akhenaten during the funeral procession to the Valley of the Kings.
 The hissing is especially audible when the procession stops by the temple of Amon on the way.
 After Amenhotep is interred, Akhenaten suddenly orders the royal barge to return to the temple of Amon.
 Furious at the hissing of the crowd, he orders his troops to batter down the doors to the temple, and has the statue of Amon brought out of its dark cell and thrown into the Nile, to the horror of everyone.
 Akhenaten announces that from that point on, the only legal religion is that of the Aten, and everyone is required to worship him alone.
 He also announces that Nefertiti cannot bear sons and deems her unfit to be Queen.
 He makes Smenhkara his co-regent, noting the boy to be "one with me in our hearts, bodies, and all things".